-In general, SARS-CoV-2 disease should be suspected when a patient presents with:
+In general, viral pneumonia should be suspected when a patient presents with:

-- a) typical symptoms (e.g. influenza-like illness with fever and muscle pain, or respiratory illness with cough and shortness of breath); and - b) compatible chest X-ray findings (consolidation or ground-glass shadowing); and - c) alternative causes have been considered unlikely or excluded (e.g. heart failure, influenza).
+- a) typical symptoms (e.g. influenza-like illness with fever and muscle pain, or respiratory illness with cough and shortness of breath); and - b) compatible chest X-ray findings (consolidation or ground-glass shadowing); and - c) alternative causes have been considered unlikely or excluded (e.g. heart failure, bacterial pneumonia).